harashish-arora/socialnet/README.md

 Standard breadth-first search (BFS) on an implicit adjacency list derived from `User::friends`.

 **Input Assumptions:**
+The following assumptions are made about input format and behavior (as recommended by course staff):

-- Usernames must be single words without spaces (space-delimited parsing)
+- **Usernames:** Must be single words without spaces.
+Space-delimited parsing is used, so `ADD_USER John Doe` would be interpreted as invalid input.
-- Post content can contain spaces and is extracted from the remainder of the line
+- **Post content:** Can contain spaces.
+Content is extracted from the remainder of the line after the username.
-- Commands are case-sensitive (e.g., `ADD_USER` not `add_user`)
+- **Command syntax:** Commands are case-sensitive and must be uppercase (e.g., `ADD_USER` not `add_user` or `Add_User`).
-- Usernames themselves are case-insensitive (Alice = alice = ALICE)
+- **Username case-insensitivity:** Usernames are case-insensitive. `Alice`, `alice`, and `ALICE` refer to the same user.
+- **Post content case:** Preserved exactly as entered.
+Posts are not converted to lowercase.
+- **Duplicate posts:** Allowed.
+The same content can be posted multiple times.
+- **Timestamp collisions:** Posts created within the same second have identical timestamps.
+Due to AVL tree duplicate key handling, only the first post in that second is stored.
+For production use, higher-resolution timestamps would be needed.
+- **Empty results:** `LIST_FRIENDS` for a user with no friends prints the header but no names. `SUGGEST_FRIENDS` with no candidates prints a warning message.
+- **N=0 in SUGGEST_FRIENDS:** Outputs nothing (no suggestions displayed).
+- **Quotes in ADD_POST:** Input will not contain surrounding quotes per course staff clarification.
+The code defensively strips quotes if present.
-- Special characters in usernames may cause undefined behavior
+- **Special characters:** Usernames should contain only alphanumeric characters.
+Special characters may cause undefined behavior.
-- Commands must be properly formatted with correct number of arguments
+- **Input validation:** Basic validation is performed (missing arguments trigger errors).
+The system assumes otherwise well-formed input.
+- **Repeated operations:** Duplicate `ADD_USER` warns that username exists.
+Repeated `ADD_FRIEND` for same pair warns they are already friends.
+- **Self-friendship:** Attempting `ADD_FRIEND Alice Alice` is rejected with a warning.
+- **Non-existent users:** Operations on non-existent users produce appropriate error messages.

 ---